taatuut/cleanpulse/README.md

 ![hitech industrial control room with multiple digital dashboards showing live data feeds featuring real-time cleaning activities](https://github.com/user-attachments/assets/f9e7a312-6471-4631-a278-fd53e49e5218)

 ## Context
-This demo is developed for Solace SKO FY26 on Mac OS using Python (3.10.6+) and Colimna.
+This demo is developed for Solace SKO FY26 on macOS using Python (3.10.6+) and Colimna.
 Some terminal commands need to be adjusted to run on Linux or Windows.

 ## Repo
 `git clone https://github.com/taatuut/<todo>.git`

 ## Setup

+### Python

 Create and source a Python virtual environment, this demo use `~/.venv`.

 Open a terminal and run: